 Education records submitted must come directly from the educational institution.
-With respect to program equivalency, the program being assessed is the one that the applicant completed; not a current program.
+With respect to program equivalency, the program being assessed is the one that the applicant completed; and not a program currently offered by the educational institution.
 Therefore, it is possible the current and accurate documents are not available.
-In such cases the applicant may be referred to the PLA process.
+The College is currently developing new policies and procedures to address these situations (e.g. development of Competency Review Tools).